Canada's role in Moon exploration

 Canada has officially announced its participation in the exciting next chapter of Moon exploration, which will include:

-- a smart robotic system known as Canadarm3 for the Gateway, a small space station that will orbit the Moon
+- a robotic system known as Canadarm3 for the Gateway, a small space station that will orbit the Moon

 Canada's contribution to the Lunar Gateway